brantondemoss/brantondemoss.github.io/writing/garden/index.md

 Places where we can give others absolutely more agency *without taking it away from anyone else* is, I think, a fairly stable potential definition for moral progress.
 This situation has a name in the mathematics of optimization - it’s called a pareto-improvement.
 If you have a factory that produces item 1 and item 2, when you are operating with peak efficiency, any increase in item 1 production will need to take resources away from item 2 production - it’s zero-sum.
 But you are not always operating most efficiently!
 There may be potential to improve the factory and make strictly more of item 1, without giving up anything in item 2.
 That’s what a pareto-improvement is, and it only ends when you’re operating at peak efficiency, which is known as the pareto-frontier.
+We are constantly choosing between an unbelievably large number of possible decisions at every moment, so the pareto frontier of agency exists in a much higher dimensional space than the simple example of the factory making two items.
+The greater the dimension of the space, the less likely we should expect to be operating near the pareto frontier - progress ought to be possible, we can always get closer to the frontier.

 ![](paretoimprovement.png)
 *Pareto improvement is achieved when we move anywhere inside the red curve, towards the red curve.
 That curve is known as the pareto-frontier.*